dccircuit/IGME-230-Spring-2019/weekly/week-10B-notes.md

 - https://www.awwwards.com/websites/portfolio/

 ## III.
 Discussion - *What do you put in your portfolio?*
-1. For the portfolio project, you are going to utilize templates to create a web portfolio that showcases your work to potential employers.
+1. For the portfolio assignment, you are going to utilize templates to create a web portfolio that showcases your work to potential employers.
     - **Important:** Templates are OK for Game Developers and Web Developers/Interactive Developers, but if you are instead interested in working as a **web designer** or similar, at some point you will need to create a *custom* website and forego CSS templates.
 Here is a valuable course you should check out on Lynda.com: [https://www.lynda.com/Behance-tutorials/Welcome/642472/704251-4.html](https://www.lynda.com/Behance-tutorials/Welcome/642472/704251-4.html)
 1. Think about what you want the site to do for you.
 What is its *mission*?
 What is the *goal* of the site?
     - to get a specific co-op or job or career?